-39. The Care Inspectorate shall submit to the SG for approval (normally annually unless in the circumstances where a multi-year deal has been agreed) a pay remit in line with the SG Pay Policy for Staff Pay Remits and negotiate a pay settlement within the terms of the approved remit.
+- 42. The Care Inspectorate will comply with SG Pay Policy in relation to staff.
+The Care Inspectorate shall submit to the SG for approval (normally annually unless in the circumstances where a multi-year deal has been agreed) a pay remit in line with the SG Pay Policy for Staff Pay Remits and negotiate a pay settlement within the terms of the approved remit.
 Proposals on non-salary rewards must comply with the guidance in the Non-Salary Rewards section of the SPFM.
-The Care Inspectorate shall comply with employment and equalities legislation.
+The Care Inspectorate shall comply with employment and equalities legislation. - 43.
+Where applicable, the Care Inspectorate will also seek appropriate approval under the SG Pay Policy for Senior Appointments for the Chief Executive's remuneration package prior to appointment, annually or when a new appointment or change to the remuneration package is being proposed.